Erinsborough: Erinsborough High School

+Eirini Rising

+Eirini Rising is a retirement complex situated within the High School site, established in 2024 by Terese Willis (Rebekah Elmaloglou).
+Terese initially plans to build the complex on Power Road, but after the council reject her plans she seeks to take advantage of the planned closure of the school.
+Eirini Rising ultimately shares the High School site, allowing multiple characters to be brought together and "favourite characters from yesteryear" to return.
+Harold Bishop (Ian Smith) is one of the first residents at Eirini Rising, facilitating his return to the series.
+Hilary Robinson (Anne Scott-Pendlebury) also buys an apartment in the complex.
+Terese hires Karl Kennedy (Alan Fletcher) as resident doctor and wellness expert, followed by his wife Susan (Jackie Woodburne) as Operations Manager.
+Later in 2024, Terese is forced to resign from the project after her alcoholism relapse places the residents in danger, leaving Susan and Karl in charge.
+However, she is later reinstalled.
+Darcy Tyler (Mark Raffety) briefly works as a doctor before being arrested following the murder of resident Amanda Harris (Briony Behets).
+Other Eirini residents include Gino Esposito (Shane McNamara), Vera Punt (Sally-Anne Upton), Moira Tohu (Robyn Arthur), and Monte Jones (Dennis Coard).
+Eirini comes into financial difficulties and Terese is forced to go into partnership with a larger company in order to remain in operation.
+Part of the deal includes bringing on Colton Keys (Jakob Ambrose) as an assistant manager.
+The Eirini Rising setting was retired shortly before the series ended, appearing for the last time on 5 November 2025.

 Erinsborough Hospital

-Erinsborough Hospital is the local fictional accident and emergency hospital.
+Erinsborough Hospital is the local accident and emergency hospital.
 It has seen many of the show's characters pass through its doors over the years.
 They have been treated for a variety of illnesses including smoke inhalation, burns, heart attacks and kidney disease.
 Many of the characters have been born or died at the hospital, while a number of regular and recurring characters have worked at the hospital over the years.

 Over the years various Melbourne hospitals have been used for filming, including Austin Hospital, Dandenong Hospital, Maroondah Hospital and Peter MacCallum Cancer Centre.
 The exterior of the hospital is the entrance to the Neighbours production office in Nunawading.
 It has also doubled as a law firm reception and a funeral home.
 Alan Fletcher, who plays Doctor Karl Kennedy, said it was confusing for visitors and couriers when the studio reception was used for filming hospital scenes.
 In 2010, the hospital underwent a revamp, and a new look reception area was added.